 Season the chicken with salt and pepper and add to the pot.
 Cook, stirring occasionally, until the chicken is browned.
 Remove all the meat to a bowl.

 Add the onions and cook for about 15 minutes, until beginning to caramelize.
 Add the bell peppers, celery and garlic to the pot and continue cooking, stirring frequently, until vegetables are softened, about 5 minutes.
+Add the meat back to the pot.

 Stir in the rice, thyme, bay leaves, paprika, cayenne, celery salt, one tablespoon of salt and 1 teaspoon of freshly ground pepper.
 Cook for about 2 to 3 minutes until spices are evenly distributed.